Jameer Nelson: Detroit Pistons (2018)

 On February 1, 2018, Nelson was traded, along with Ömer Aşık, Tony Allen and a protected first-round pick, to the Chicago Bulls in exchange for Nikola Mirotić and a 2018 second-round pick.
 In addition, Chicago will have the right to swap its 2021 second-round pick with New Orleans' own 2021 second-round pick.
 Seven days later, he was traded to the Detroit Pistons in exchange for Willie Reed and future second-round draft considerations.

 Nelson's final NBA game was played on March 13, 2018, in a 79–110 loss to the Utah Jazz.
 In his final game, Nelson played for 26 minutes and recorded 4 assists, 1 rebound, 1 steal but no points.

 Executive career

 On November 11, 2020, the Delaware Blue Coats of the NBA G League named Nelson as the assistant general manager.
-On May 13, 2025, Nelson was promoted to serve as the assistant general manager for the Philadelphia 76ers.
+On May 13, 2025, Nelson was promoted to serve as the assistant general manager for the Philadelphia 76ers under Daryl Morey.
+On June 7, 2026, after Morey was fired and Mike Gansey was hired as president of basketball operations, Nelson was promoted to executive vice president of basketball operations.